premkiran7/companies-that-hire-without-resumes/README.md

-# dev-hiring-without-resumes
+# hiring-engineers-without-resumes
-This is a repository aimed at documenting companies, platforms where developers can apply and get hired without their resumes
+This is a repository aimed at documenting companies, platforms where engineers can apply and get hired without the need to produce their resumes

 > **Sounds pretty strange and impossible right, well that's why I find it all the more interesting**